How to spend a weekend in Rye, East Sussex

 Mermaid Street

-Mermaid Street also has its own café.
-However, we crossed opposite to The Old Grain Café, where we indulged in some delicious homemade lemon cake and tea.
+Mermaid Street also boasts a quaint café, but we couldn’t resist crossing over to The Old Grain Store Café, where we indulged in some delicious homemade lemon cake and tea.

 Strand Quay

-One of the best things to do in Rye’s town centre is browse the quirky independent shops and galleries.
+One of the most relaxing things to do in Rye’s town centre is to explore its quirky independent shops and art galleries.

 Rye Harbour

-On arrival, we walked up to the RNLI Lifeboat Station, past Bosun’s Bite Café and to the River Rother, where several families were crabbing.
-We had a look at the boats, but then moved on for a visit to Rye Nature Reserve.
+Upon arriving, we strolled to the RNLI Lifeboat Station, passing the popular Bosun’s Bite Café before reaching the River Rother, where families were busy crabbing along the riverbank.
+We stopped to admire the boats, before continuing on to explore the nearby Rye Harbour Nature Reserve.

 Rye Nature Reserve

-If you want a longer walk at Rye Nature Reserve, you can extend it with a circular walk to Camber Castle.
+If you want a longer walk, the reserve offers a circular route that extends to the historic Camber Castle.

 Camber Castle